BernardoJoseLlamasVerna/BernardoJoseLlamasVerna.github.io/about_me.md

 ## About me

+Hello there!
+If you're reading this, it means you're interested in my profile and want to know a little about me.

+My name is Bernardo Llamas.
+I was born in Caracas, Venezuela, in 1988, but I grew up in Madrid, Spain, from 1992 onwards.

+My family roots are in Spain and Italy, making my home life a mix of Venezuelan, Spanish, and Italian traditions and cuisine.

+From a very early age, I developed a strong interest in all things related to science, especially space exploration.
+This interest led me to pursue Physics at the Complutense University of Madrid (UCM), despite initially considering Architecture or Telecommunications Engineering.

-My name is Bernardo and I was born in Caracas, Venezuela, in 1988 but raised in Madrid since 1992.
-In 2006 I started my studies in Physics at Universidad Complutense de Madrid finishing the five years degree in 2013.
-In 2014, I combined my first job as a COBOL developer studying a Master's in Geophysics and Meteorology at the University of Granada.
+In 2014, I landed my first job in the technology sector as a COBOL developer, while simultaneously studying for a Master's degree in Geophysics and Meteorology at the University of Granada (UGR).

-Nearly 2 years later, I left COBOL for transitioning towards software development applied to build webs and apps, specializing in backend development.
+After two years, I transitioned from COBOL development to app and web development, specializing in Backend development.

-Since 2021, encouraged by combining my software developer skills with the analytical capacity inherited from my Physics studies, I changed my role as a Data Analyst, particularly interested in time series analysis and increasingly in everything related to NLP and LLMs.
+Since 2021, I decided to combine my software development skills with the analytical abilities I gained during my Physics studies.
+I've been directing my career towards the Data sector, focusing my interest on time series and prediction, AI and Machine Learning, as well as NLP and LLMs.

-Regarding my personal life, I dedicate my free time to reading (literature, politics, scientific outreach, etc.), learning languages, and going on bike excursions.
+In my personal life, I enjoy spending my free time reading, sharing good moments with friends and family, hiking in the mountains, and cycling.

 [back](./)